 Andy VanDyke on Online Attraction Marketing the Right Way

 Wow!
 Thanks so much for doing this interview, Andy.
 You have a great story that I would love to hear.
-So, let’s get started!
+So, let’s get started with the interviewing questions!

 Where were you born and raised, what was childhood like, and what did you want to be when you ‘grew up?’